 Industrial production managers oversee the daily operations of manufacturing and related plants.
 They coordinate, plan, and direct the activities used to create a wide range of goods, such as cars, computer equipment, or paper products.

-The median annual wage of industrial production managers was $87,160 in May 2010.
+The median annual wage for industrial production managers was $92,470 in May 2014.

-Employment of industrial production managers is projected to grow 9 percent from 2010 to 2020, slower than the average of all occupations.
-Most of these managers are employed in manufacturing industries, which are expected to decline due to foreign competition and increased automation.
+Employment of industrial production managers is projected to decline 4 percent from 2014 to 2024.
+Most of these managers are employed in various manufacturing industries, and may experience growth or decline along with the industries in which they are employed.

 Compare the job duties, education, job growth, and pay of industrial production managers with similar occupations.

 Learn more about industrial production managers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.